KshitijJha7/Math-Buddy/README.md

-# Math Problem Solver App
+# Math Buddy

 ## Overview

-The Math Problem Solver App is a powerful web application designed to solve a wide range of math problems.
+Math Buddy is a powerful web application designed to solve a wide range of math problems.
 From basic arithmetic to complex calculus, our app provides accurate solutions quickly and efficiently.

 ## Features